Slumping Liverpool collapses in 3-1 loss at Leicester in EPL - WHIZ News

 Harvey Barnes capped Leicester’s stunning fightback, running through unchallenged — after Liverpool conceded possession pushing for the equalizer — and slotting his finish past Alisson in the 85th.

-Fourth-place Liverpool dropped six points behind Leicester, which climbed above Manchester United into second place, in the race for Champions League qualification.
-The champions are in danger of losing their place in the top four, with Chelsea and West Ham only one point further back.
-Any hopes of retaining the title seemingly are over now because Liverpool is 10 points behind first-place Manchester City having played two more games.
+Liverpool dropped six points behind Leicester, which climbed above Manchester United into second place, in the race for Champions League qualification.
+The champion is in danger of losing its place in the top four, with Chelsea and West Ham only one point further back.

-“Tough times,” Liverpool manager Jürgen Klopp said.
+“Tough times,” Klopp said.
 “You saw we tried everything.
-It’s not that we didn’t try.”
+It’s not that we didn’t try.

 Apart from his error, Alisson had a solid game, twice denying Vardy in the first half and then pushing a shot from the striker onto the post amid that wild period when Leicester fought back.